mattialeonetti/HelpOS_frontend/README.md

 # Hackathon-Template-Repository
 The template for Hackathon for Crisis Apps.
 Please fork into your own space and add members of your team so we can see all participants.

-## Instructions
+## Quick Start
+1. Clone or fork this repository
-1. Every team should have their GitHub repository
+2. Every team should have their GitHub repo
-2. Add your team members as contributors
+3. Add your team members as contributors
-3. This repository must be open source (and licensed) in order to submit
+4. This repository must be open source (and licensed) in order to submit
-4. Document your project following the instruction below
+5. Document your project following the instruction below

 ## Project Documentation
 In the `README.md` file cover the following points: